wdporter/i-am-that-vuepress/47-watch-your-mind/readme.md

 If you are earnest you will use your leisure fully.
 That is enough.

-**Q:**&ensp;In my search for the essential and discarding the unessential, is there any scope for creätive living?
+**Q:**&ensp;In my search for the essential and discarding the unessential, is there any scope for creative living?
 For instance, I love painting.
 Will it help me if I give my leisure hours to painting?